Created with Sketch. Created with Sketch.

 Also, many of the Product Owners who are currently available on the job market or within a company may not have the required skills to effectively drive a product development team.
 Worst still, those who have the skills to do so may not have the basic industry background to deliver as expected.

-Hiring a Product Owner who is capable of making a positive impact and initiating business development by offering impeccable customer experience is absolutely difficult.
-In many cases, companies had to hire someone who lacks most of the skills they really need and then invest a lot of resources into helping them acquire and build necessary skills.
+Hiring a Product Owner who is capable of making a positive impact and initiating business development by offering impeccable customer experience is difficult.
+In many cases, companies had to hire someone who lacks most of the skills they really need and then invest a lot of resources into helping them acquire and build the necessary skills.

 But why is that so?
 Let’s find out!